The following information will serve as the race briefing for all distances. Check update tab for any new info.

 100 milers: You will start like the 200 milers where the concrete sidewalk ends, do an out and back (3 mile out, 3 back) before starting 10 full loops.

-I apologize for these little alterations.
-But I didn’t want to shortchange you on the distances.
-Besides, what’s a little more suffering?
-Each distance is certified.
-The out and back for the 200 and 100 milers will be marked.
-You will run this in the clockwise direction.
+The out and backs will be in the clockwise direction.
 When you start your first full loop, it will be in the clockwise direction (odd loops), then counterclockwise, (even loops).
 I will have a sign to remind you which way.
 You must always come back to the start/finish at the completion of each loop and the initial out and back.

 Here is a link that Jonathan Symmes provided me.
 Thanks!